magicleap/ml1-spectator-mode/Documentation/MobileLocalization.md

 ## Troubleshooting

+- For viewing **debug logs**
-- For viewing debug logs on mobile, we recommend using XCode for iOS and Unity's AndroidLogcat for Android.
+    - On mobile, we recommend using XCode for iOS and Unity's AndroidLogcat for Android.
-- For viewing debug logs on the Magic Leap, you can use The Lab's Device Bridge.
+    - On the Magic Leap, you can use The Lab's Device Bridge.
-- If your Magic Leap is having trouble syncing the network anchors, your device may not have access to multi-user PCFs, which are needed to anchor the network coordinates.
+- If your **Magic Leap is having trouble syncing the network anchors**
+    - Your device may not have access to multi-user PCFs, which are needed to anchor the network coordinates.
 Make sure when you start the Magic Leap, it has recognized your playspace or that you rescan the room.
 If your debug logs say "0 Multi PCFs found" when creating a network anchor, this is likely the issue.
-- If clients have detected the image successfully, but don't appear in each other's scenes, you might need to restart the app.
+- If clients have detected the image successfully, but **don't appear in each other's scenes**
+    - You might need to restart the app.
 Sometimes Photon doesn't place users in the same networked room if the clients open the app at the same time.
-- If the prefabs aren't showing up on the image, you may not be detecting the image -- make sure the lighting is sufficient and that you aren't too close or too far from the image.
+- If the **prefabs aren't showing up on the image**
+    - You may not be detecting the image -- make sure the lighting is sufficient and that you aren't too close or too far from the image.
-- If the prefab is not in the center of the image (too close or too far), make sure you've input the correct image measurements.
+- If the **prefab is not in the center of the image** (too close or too far)
+    - Make sure you've input the correct image measurements.
 A cube that is too close means the inputed measurement is smaller than the physical dimension, and too far means it is larger than the actual size.